cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/protocol/tls.md

 Hertz supports TLS secure transmission, helping users achieve data confidentiality and integrity.

+> If you need TLS, Please use go net lib instead. netpoll is now working on it but not ready yet.

 In `tls.Config`, the parameters that the server and client both can use are as follows:

 |       Parameter       | Introduce                                                                                                                                       |